Amidst the craziness of Coronavirus (COVID-19), did you stop to consider any of its positive side effects?

 That means that we need to continue taking all of the necessary precautions.
 Wash your hands regularly and quarantine as instructed.

 Importantly, stay positive!
 Positive thinking gets positive results.
-We’ve told you six different ways that Coronavirus can have positive side effects.
+We’ve told you 9 different ways that Coronavirus can have positive side effects.

 And each of those side effects will help us tackle another dangerous global crisis: climate change.

-Would you like to contribute to the fight against climate change right now?
+Would you like to make a difference and contribute to the fight against climate change right now?